OCEAN CITY – Developer Eustace Mita has unveiled plans for a 7.5-story, 252-room luxury hotel on the site of the closed Gillian’s Wonderland Pier.

 “I couldn’t pay the bills,” Gillian was quoted as saying at a meeting held at Tabernacle Baptist Church in September.

-Public sentiment seems to favor saving the amusement pier; however, Mita said the city needs five or six hotels, citing the loss of 70% of the city’s hotels and no new hotels being built in the last 50 years.
+Public sentiment seems to favor saving the amusement pier; however, Mita said the city needs five or six hotels, saying the city has lost 70% of its hotels, with no new ones being built, in the last 50 years.

 Hartzell called a ward meeting for Sept.
 14 to hear his constituents’ concerns, and the meeting became about the loss of Wonderland and the proposed hotel project.

-Hartzell declined to say anything about that meeting, but said but more and more people were approaching him for comment.
+He declined to say anything about the Nov.
+13 meeting, but said but more and more people were approaching him for comment.

 “I told people I’m a solid ‘No,’ but people don’t always believe that,” he said.
 “The truth is, I don’t like the project a little bit.”